revoltez/Blocksharp/README.md

 ![actor hieararchy](https://user-images.githubusercontent.com/24751547/97779637-989aa400-1b7f-11eb-9358-54e00e5fb183.png)

 # kubernetes config
+- we used kubernetes to get more realistic and easier testing for a real network.
 - below is a simple diagram that shows the simple network simulated in kubernetes
 ![kubernetes](https://user-images.githubusercontent.com/24751547/97779662-cda6f680-1b7f-11eb-9dce-dfb944d566a6.png)

-# installation
-- downlaod and install minikube

 # testing locally
 - download and build this dockerfile and build it in minikube https://github.com/revoltez/netcorewithef

-a simple image that contains Entity core as a base image for the app, this can be merged with the application image (PBFT), they are seperated so that i dont download all the required libariries everytime i test.
+a simple image that contains Entity core as a base image for the app, this can be merged with the application image (PBFT), they are seperated so that i dont download all the required libariries everytime i test :)

 - start minikube and execute RebuildCluster.sh
 ```